Bereavement benefits can be paid to someone whose husband, wife or civil partner has died.

 You can find out more about these older benefits at gov.uk.

 You cannot get any bereavement benefits if you were divorced from your husband or wife when they died, or you and your civil partner had ended your civil partnership.
-You cannot claim bereavement benefits if you remarry, or register another civil partnership.

 How much bereavement benefit you could get depends on whether you have children.